 What is Your Stress Response to Fear?

 “Fight or flight.”
 You’d be hard pressed to find someone who hasn’t heard the term.
-IN the face of fear, humans have a fight or flight reaction.
+IN the face of fear, humans have a fight or flight reaction, also known as your stress response.
 But how much do you know about the way you respond to stress?
 And do you know that there is much more involved in this response beyond the simplistic terms of fight or flight?
 There’s a lot more to our stress response than this term implies, so we’re going to break it down a bit for you today.

 The HPA Axis